 Although I like to eat well, I do have my weaknesses - crisps, salted cashews, peanut butter, chocolate and the occasional gin.
 When I’m training for a marathon I rarely drink alcohol, limiting myself to one glass of wine if I’m out for a meal or a very occasional glass of gin.
 As far as the crisps and other weaknesses are concerned, well, I frequently allow myself to indulge a little!
 I’ve recently discovered that peanut butter on celery is really tasty and that tends to be my current supper-time snack.

 We are all different, so it is important to find the nutritional mix that works for you when training.
 It can be hard work but fun finding out - enjoy the journey!

 You can download our free guide to running today!
-To ensure you are bowel cancer aware, download our free awareness guide or listen to our bowel cancer podcast where our panel discuss the bowel cancer journey from signs, symptoms and screening to diagnostics, treatment and life after bowel cancer.
+To ensure you are bowel cancer aware, download our free awareness guide.
 You can support Viv’s London Marathon fundraising efforts by sponsoring her via JustGiving.

 For more information including, running tips and injuries, download our free guide to running or take a look at our running injuries infographic.